This article will help you:

 - Find the event or property you want to block and click the checkbox next to its name.

 - Click Block.

 - A confirmation modal will appear.
 If you are sure you still want to block the event or property, click Block.

 - To unblock a blocked event, follow steps 1-3 and click Unblock instead of Block.

 The block list is a list of all the event types and user properties you are currently blocking for a specific project, as well as a historical view of previously blocked event types and user properties.
 The block list will also show you event types that have been deleted from your project.

 You can reach the block list from Govern's Advanced tab.

 You can also block event types and properties from within the block list itself.
 To do so, click + Add a Data Filter, and in the modal that follows, set up your parameters for the events or properties you want Amplitude to block.

-Delete and undelete events
+Delete and undelete events and event properties

 - Click Delete.